ComedicChimera/whirlwind/docs/memory-model.md

 Closures have peculiar memory semantics that need special attention -- especially since they do not, in any way, accept region specifiers.

+TODO: explain more how closures manage their state memory